Edgarcho/Independent-Study/README.md

-#Birthday Date
+# Birthday Date

-#### A program that prompt the user questions about when they were born and will return the actually weekday they were born and some random fact about their birthday/
+#### A program that prompt the user questions about when they were born and will return the actually weekday they were born and some random fact about their birthday 1/26/18
-1/26/18

 #### By **Edgar Hernandez Ortiz**